List of LazyTown home video releases: United Kingdom

-10.There's Always a Way

 Germany

 Thirteen DVDs have been released in Germany as of November 7, 2008, containing a total of 52 episodes and one bonus music video.
 They are all in fullscreen and feature a single audio track in German.

 Denmark

 Ten DVDs have been released in Denmark as of March 6, 2007, containing a total of 34 episodes.
 They are all in Widescreen.
 All the Scandinavian DVDs feature four audio tracks: Danish, Finnish, Norwegian, and Swedish.

 Finland

 Ten DVDs have been released in Finland as of March 14, 2007, containing a total of 34 episodes.
 They are all in Widescreen.
 All the Scandinavian DVDs feature four audio tracks: Danish, Finnish, Norwegian, and Swedish.

 Norway

 Ten DVDs have been released in Norway as of December 6, 2006, containing a total of 34 episodes.
 They are all in Widescreen.
 All the Scandinavian DVDs feature four audio tracks: Danish, Finnish, Norwegian, and Swedish.

 Sweden

 Fifteen DVDs have been released in Sweden as of October 1, 2013, containing a total of all 52 episodes.
 They are all in Widescreen.
 All the Scandinavian DVDs feature four audio tracks: Danish, Finnish, Norwegian, and Swedish.